Intro

 Game Feature Insights

-Would You Rather game worked as a natural conversation starter
+Would You Rather worked as a natural conversation starter

 Waiting Lobby helped users understand and anticipate live gameplay